Skip to content

 Bot does not respond to messages

 • Check the server logs for allowlist rejections.
-If you see “not in allowlist, ignoring”, update TELEGRAM_ALLOWED_CHAT_IDS or TELEGRAM_ALLOWED_USERNAMES in your .env.
+If you see “not in allowlist, ignoring”, update TELEGRAM_ALLOWED_CHAT_ID in your .env.

 • Verify the webhook is registered: run the getWebhookInfo curl command above.